A Woman's Testament

-A Woman's Testament (女経, Jokyō) is a 1960 Japanese drama film directed by Kōzaburō Yoshimura, Kon Ichikawa and Yasuzo Masumura.
-It was entered into the 10th Berlin International Film Festival.
+A Woman's Testament (女経, Jokyō) is a 1960 Japanese drama anthology film directed by Kōzaburō Yoshimura, Kon Ichikawa and Yasuzō Masumura.

 Plot

-This is a series of three stories revolving around women.
+The film consists of three stories revolving around women.
 The first story is about a young woman who works in a Tokyo nightclub.
 She has what seems like a good plan for a strong financial future; she is investing in a company on the one hand, and on the other, taking action to snare the son of the company's owner in marriage.
 In the second story, a young woman is employed by a real estate agent in order to convince male clients to invest in worthless property, usually by bathing with them.
 The last story is about a widowed geisha who has no financial worries.
 But when she falls in love with a forger, she opts to wait for him after he is sent to prison.
 This causes trouble for her in family and society, but she ignores them despite the pressure.